 A variety of staff work with the community including public health inspectors, public health nurses, registered nurse practitioners, health promoters, epidemiologists, registered dietitians, registered dental hygienists, dental assistants, systems status controllers, paramedics, social workers, community support workers, family home visitors, tobacco control officers and support staff.

 Provincial and federal legislation govern the work of the Niagara Region Public Health.
 The provincial Health Protection and Promotion Act clearly outlines the role, responsibilities and authority of the Board of Health and Medical Officer of Health.
-In support of public health programming across Niagara, we work closely with the Ministry of Health and Long-Term Care, Ministry of Health Promotion and Sport, and Ministry of Child and Youth Services.
+In support of public health programming across Niagara, work closely with the Ministry of Health and Long-Term Care, Ministry of Health Promotion and Sport, and Ministry of Child and Youth Services.

 The department offers a variety of clinics and classes for members of the public.